Ztein/rb-api-mcp/README.md

 ## Quick Start

 Kolada MCP Server uses sensible defaults, with data fetched and cached on startup.
-No additional API keys or authentication are necessary to use Kolada’s open API.
+No additional API keys or authentication are necessary to use Kolada's open API.

 ### Cache